Jonathan-Padilla1/crypto-weather/README.md

 # crypto-weather
-a project built by Johnny and Pablo
+a project built by Johnny and Pablo.